jmc543/category-theory-for-programmers-challenge-questions/ch2.md

-# Category Theory for Programmers Challenges
+# Category Theory for Programmers Challenge Questions

 ## 2. Types and Functions